1 quart organic half 'n' half

 4 teaspoons aluminum-free baking powder

-2 teaspoons Celtic or Redmond salt
+2 teaspoons Celtic or Redmond sea salt

-2 tablespoons chia seeds
+2 tablespoons chia seeds or sesame seeds

-2 tablespoons raw flax seeds
+2 tablespoons raw flax seeds (grind in spice mill before adding)

 2 tablespoons dried or fresh chives